enordquist/enordquist.github.io/README.md

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

+I customized this while in grad school in Amherst.
+If you want an easy free website, GitHub Pages username.github.io is a great option!!
+If you are an academic, I recommend the academicpages.github.io fork of minimal mistakes, or mine if you like my minor customization.

+I only request that you leave my logo, the computer with the water molecule on the screen...